Telstar Freshman Academy Philosophy

 The Telstar Freshman Academy seeks to partner in learning with students to address the question, "What will my impact be?"
 Built on a foundation of respect for self, respect for others, and respect for one's environment, learners develop 21st Century and higher-order thinking skills to pose questions and solve real-world problems.
 Through integrated, project-based units, learners create connections, enhance their sense of curiosity, and practice collaboration to engage in their learning.

 To expose learners to 21st Century Learning Skills and academic standards through project-based exploration that integrates experiential education practices and traditional coursework to engage young minds and encourage lifelong learning.

-The University of Maine Cooperative Extension 4-H Camp and Learning Center at Bryant Pond hosts the TFA in both indoor and outdoor classroom spaces.
-Stay tuned for a virtual tour of the Lakeside Lodge, the Warden Norman Lewis Amiptheatre, Alice's Acres, and the new Harvest for Health Barn.
+The University of Maine Cooperative Extension 4-H Camp and Learning Center at Bryant Pond hosts the TFA in both indoor and outdoor classroom spaces, including the Lakeside Lodge, the Warden Norman Lewis Amphitheater, Alice's Acres, Lake Christopher and the new Harvest for Health Barn.

 Kelly Dole has been with SAD44 since 1998 teaching environmental and Earth sciences to freshmen.
-This is her fifth year with the TFA, where she integrates genuine science practices, the use of digital media, and cooperative project-based learning into the science program at TFA.
+This is her ninth year with the TFA, where she integrates genuine science practices, the use of digital media, outdoor learning, field experience and cooperative project-based learning into the science program at TFA.

 Matt Christie is a 4-H professional who has spent his career sharing his love for the outdoors with students.
 Coming from a boarding school background, Matt has experience working with high school and middle school students both in and out of the classroom.
 Matt is excited to bring his range of experience to the Telstar Freshman Academy.